karinnordin99/Project_DA3018/Report_and_notebook/report.md

 In Fig.1 a histogram over the node degree distribution with degree on the x-axis and number of components with that degre on the y-axis.
 In Fig.2 a histogram over the component density distribution with density on the x-axis and number of components on the y-axis.

-## Conclusions

-Based on my analysis for the time and space complexity of the diffrent methods, i suspect that the methods countComponents and computeComponentDensity are the issues when trying to run the program on the full data set.